DragonOfMath/discord-dragon-bot/docs/index.md

 ## Economy

-### `bank`
+### `bank [user]`

-The bank tracks the credits of all users on the server.
+Aliases: `account`, `profile`

+View a bank account's summary.
 Credits can be used to play games, like Blackjack, Slots, Fishing, and Lottery.
 Users can transfer their credits or make investments.
 Authorized bank staff may offer loans and custom bank amounts.

 ### `bank.auth user` *Privileged*